Columbia River Treaty: Termination

 The treaty has no end date, but it includes an option for either country to terminate most treaty provisions anytime after 60 years (i.e. 16 September 2024), given at least 10 years advance notice.
 If the treaty is terminated, several provisions continue including Called Upon flood control, operation and coordination of Libby, and Kootenay River diversion rights.

-The Canadian and U.S. governments are reviewing the treaty before the 2014 opportunity for notice for earliest termination.
-Options generally fall into three categories:
+The Canadian and U.S. governments reviewed the treaty before the 2014 opportunity for notice for earliest termination.
+Options generally fell into three categories: